Jean Trepp McKelvey: Various industry positions (1944–1998)

-In addition to her teaching duties, McKelvey was sought-after arbitrator, operating a successful nationwide practice.
+In addition to her teaching duties, McKelvey was a sought-after arbitrator, operating a successful nationwide practice.
 One of McKelvey's key areas of dispute resolution was in the airline industry where she was retained as an arbitrator for United Airlines, Hawaiian Airlines and Trans World Airlines (TWA).

-In 1944 McKelvey served as a public panel member through her factory and union work at General Motors, became a hearing officer and later was appointed to the National War Labor Board (1944-1945), specifically Regional Administrative Board II.
+In 1944 McKelvey served as a public panel member through her factory and union work at General Motors, became a hearing officer and later was appointed to the National War Labor Board (1944–1945), specifically Regional Administrative Board II.
 Established by US President Franklin D. Roosevelt, the National War Labor Board was a temporary organization that sought to mediate labor disputes during World War II.
 McKelvey presided over fifty cases, predominantly in wage stabilization and labor dispute settlement across a number of industries including automobiles, airlines and mining.

-In 1955 McKelvey was named to the New York State Board of Mediation (1955-1966) by New York Governor William Averell Harriman.
+In 1955 McKelvey was named to the New York State Board of Mediation (1955–1966) by New York Governor William Averell Harriman.
 The New York State Board of Mediation is tasked with the settlement of labor disputes between employers and employees, particularly with respect to unfair labor practices and enforcing rights.
 During her tenure on the board, McKelvey helped resolve numerous disputes, including the wholesale butchers' walkout and multi-day strike in 1961.

-In 1960 McKelvey was appointed to the Public Review Board of the United Auto Workers (UAW) (1960-1998), serving as acting chair from 1973-1974.
+In 1960 McKelvey was appointed to the Public Review Board of the United Auto Workers (UAW) (1960–1998), serving as acting chair from 1973 to 1974.
 The Public Review Board of the UAW is tasked with upholding the moral and ethical standards in the administrative and operative practices of the International Union including democratic processes and appeal procedures, with respect to members and subordinate bodies.
 In recognition of McKelvey's distinct contributions spanning four decades she was awarded posthumously awarded the UAW Social Justice Award.
 The bronze plaque acknowledged McKelvey as being "a woman of unsurpassed integrity, an influential teacher and scholar, and a steadfast defender of the right of working people to organize and bargain collectively" and a "wonderful friend of the UAW".

-In 1970 McKelvey was appointed to the Federal Services Impasses Panel (1979-1990) by US President Richard Nixon.
+In 1970 McKelvey was appointed to the Federal Services Impasses Panel (1979–1990) by US President Richard Nixon.
 The Federal Services Impasses Panel is responsible for resolving resolves impasses between federal agencies and unions when bargaining and mediation does not suffice.
 McKelvey was one of nine presidential appointees serving on a part-time basis.